Skip to main content

 • Retrospective chart analysis of 153 FC II patients on mono- or dual therapy (ERA/PDE-5i)

-• PAH-experienced physicians were surveyed for their gestalt assessment of risk, and then risk was calculated independently using COMPERA, the French Noninvasive method, and REVEAL 2.0
+• PAH-experienced physicians were surveyed for their gestalt assessment of risk; then risk was calculated independently using COMPERA, the French Noninvasive method, and REVEAL 2.0

 • More than half of FC II patients were classified as intermediate- or high-risk status when risk was formally calculated